 Lobelia is an attractive annual flower (technically an herb) that produces mini blooms.
 Its foliage complements the plant well.
 Similar to the Browallia Blue, the dark blue of a Lobelia can really pop when planted with New Guinea impatiens.

 Bacopa is another plant with mini flowers that can really pop when planted with New Guinea impatiens.

 This is a plant on the list that won’t be able to handle too much shade.
 If you are planting your New Guinea impatiens in a really shady spot, bacopa plants may not bloom as much.

-Otherwise, as long as they have either filtered light (through a tree) of at least a half day of sun, they should go great with New Guinea impatiens.
+Otherwise, as long as they have either filtered light (through a tree) or at least a half-day of sunlight, they should go great with New Guinea impatiens.

 11. Creeping Jenny

 Creeping Jenny are groundcovers that are vigorous growers.
 Their bright yellow leaves and tendency to take over a flowerbed make them a striking groundcover.

 Diamond Frost is another plant that will need at least some sun in order for their full potential to be seen.

 Their beautiful display of white flowers looks great when planted with New Guinea impatiens.

 To wrap up, New Guinea impatiens are a great, easy-care plant for your shade garden.
 Their bright colors and bold foliage allow for you to be creative when pairing these plants with other flowers.